-Though the Futuro House production ended long ago, these UFO-shaped homes from the 1960s can still be found in some unexpected places.
+Though the Futuro House production ended long ago, these UFO-shaped homes from the 1960s can still be found in unexpected places.

 The Futuro house, with its signature flying saucer shape and airplane hatch entrance, was designed in 1968 by Finnish architect Matti Suuronen as a ski cabin that would be “quick to heat and easy to construct in rough terrain.”
 It was able to comfortably house eight people inside its fully furnished interior.